nyetwurk/ecuxplot/docs/range-awards.md

 - Find best power within the group
 - Find best FATS within the group
-- Mark the files that contain these bests as best in gropu
+- Mark the files that contain these bests as best in group
 - If a file already has an overall best, don't mark it as best in group

 ### Important Notes